brothman01/Suitcase/readme.md

 ## Usage Overview
 Create a directions txt file in the same directory as `local-composer.py` with one instruction per line (either shell commands to execute starting with a "$", or manual commands that cannot be executed by the shell ie: take a cell phone picture of X and just serve as reminders to the human operator to do a certain thing).

-If the instruction is too complex for an instruction line and cannot be broken into multiple lines (for instance, download a program and run the installer and enter the registration key) you may start a line with "manual:", which will print out the entered line as a written prompt that you can do and Local Composer will not move to the next command until you press 'Enter', confirming that the manual command is done.

 Note: As with all code, you can comment out a line so that it will not be run.
 Commenting in the instructions file can be done by starting a line with '##'.

 ## How To Use